kcabalonga/Bpop/Backend/README.md

 ## Seeds folder

-Has seeding code to populate the different database collections for testing purposes
+Has seeding code to systematically populate or clear the different database collections for testing purposes.

 ##  app.js